Aug 15

 Find your graphic design niche to protect your skills

 It's wonderful to be passionate about creating stuff.
 Being able to visualise an idea then bring it to life is a unique and amazing human talent.
-But when our skills are commoditised by the market - by other people's goals - we often find that we're not doing the work on our own terms.
-We're doing it for someone else.
+But when our skills are commoditised by the market - by other people's goals - we often find that we're not doing the work on our own terms - we're doing it for someone else.
 And that can be detrimental to our passion for the work, because if you don't really care about what your work is going to be used for, you might not give it your all.

 If this sounds familiar, you need a graphic design niche.